Generalized multicategories: change-of-base, embedding, and descent: Conjoints and companions

 We can also define a 2-cell \((g \circ f)^* \to f^* \cdot g^* \) as the mate of \( \eta \circ 1_f \), which can be shown to be the inverse of \(\pi\), using a method similar to the proof of Lemma \ref{lem:conjoint.eq.normal}; as this is not needed, we omit the details.

-Now that we have fixed the notation we will need for the rest of the paper, we end the section with Theorem \ref{thm:conjoint.closed}, to justify the utility of conjoints and companions.
+Now that we have fixed the notation we will need for the rest of the paper, we end the section with Theorem \ref{thm:conjoint.closed}, to justify the value of conjoint and companion closed pseudodouble categories.

 \begin{theorem} Let \( \bicat D, \bicat E \) be pseudodouble categories.
 If \( \bicat E \) is conjoint closed, then so is \( \Lax_\lax(\bicat D,\bicat E) \).
 Dually, if \( \bicat E \) is companion closed, then so is \( \Lax_\opl(\bicat D, \bicat E) \). \end{theorem}